Plausible GMM: A Quasi-Bayesian Approach: Theoretical results

 and

 \end{theorem} \begin{proof} See Appendix \ref{proof: theorem3}. \end{proof}

-Theorem \ref{th3} verifies that quantiles obtained from the limiting conditional posterior density $N_T(\theta, \mu)/N_T(\mu)$ provide a valid frequentist approximation to the distribution of $\sqrt{T}(\eta(\widehat{\theta}(\mu)) - \eta(\theta(\mu)))$.
-This coverage result relies on the generalized information equality, \eqref{inform}, and is consistent with findings for point-identified scalar parameters and partially identified models, as documented in \cite{chernozhukov2003mcmc} and \cite{chen2018monte}.
+Theorem \ref{th3} shows that quantiles induced by the limiting conditional posterior density $\frac{N_T(\theta,\mu)}{N_T(\mu)}$ yield an asymptotically valid frequentist approximation to the distribution of $\sqrt{T}\big(\eta(\widehat{\theta}(\mu))-\eta(\theta(\mu))\big)$.
+The coverage result is driven by the generalized information equality in \eqref{inform}, and is in line with existing results for point-identified scalar parameters and partially identified models; see, for example, \cite{chernozhukov2003mcmc} and \cite{chen2018monte}.

-The first main result of Theorem \ref{th3}, \eqref{eq: cond cov 1}, verifies that posterior quantiles obtained from the quasi-posterior constructed conditional on fixed value of $\mu$ have asymptotically correct coverage under the corresponding conditional measure. \eqref{eq: union cov 1}, showing valid coverage of the union of intervals obtained under a support restriction, then immediately follows under the assumption that the value of $\mu$ under which the data were generated belongs to the specified support $\mathcal{M}.$

-The results of Theorem \ref{th3} critically depend on choosing $\widehat{W}_T(\theta(\mu))$ such that \eqref{inform} holds.
+The first main result of Theorem \ref{th3}, equation \eqref{eq: cond cov 1}, verifies that posterior quantiles obtained from the quasi-posterior constructed conditional on fixed value of $\mu$ have asymptotically correct coverage under the corresponding conditional measure.
+Equation \eqref{eq: union cov 1}, showing valid coverage of the union of intervals obtained under a support restriction, then immediately follows under the assumption that the value of $\mu$ under which the data were generated belongs to the specified support $\mathcal{M}.$ The results of Theorem \ref{th3} critically depend on choosing $\widehat{W}_T(\theta(\mu))$ such that \eqref{inform} holds.
 Motivated by Theorem 4 of \citet{chernozhukov2003mcmc}, the next result proposes an alternative procedure for using features of the quasi-posterior to construct intervals with frequentist coverage guarantees in settings where $\widehat{W}_T(\theta(\mu))$ is specified in such a way that \eqref{inform} does not hold.